CarVac/3dPrintingGuide/Extrusion/Hotends.md

 Other than that, the two common sensor form factors are 3mm cylindrical and M3 thread-in sensors.

+## Sock/Draft Shield

+To improve the temperature uniformity across the heater block, reduce the power to maintain temperature, and reduce the cooling effect of part cooling air, heater blocks are usually covered with insulation.

+On almost all hotends for sub-300°C temperatures, this is a "sock" made of silicone that tightly fits around the heater block and usually attempts to cover at least some of the nozzle.
+The lifespan of silicone is basically unlimited at lower temperatures, but it gradually degrades at temperatures approaching 300°C.

+For higher temperatures, the hotend can be wrapped in fiberglass or mineral wool and that can be secured with Kapton tape or silicone tubing.

+Ultra high temperature hotends often have provisions for a low-conductivity draft shield made of stainless steel or (ideally) titanium.
+Chube, in particular, uses the titanium structural heatbreak as part of its draft shield.

 # Nozzle Compatibility

 You do want to make sure the nozzles you want exist in the form factor of your chosen hotend.